 A statistical distribution whose variables can take on only discrete values…

-12 Responses to “The Difference Between “Discreet” and “Discrete””
+12 thoughts on “The Difference Between “Discreet” and “Discrete””

 I’ve always appreciated that discreet/discrete have their own spelling memory aids built right in.
 “Discreet,” being subtle and private, keeps both its Es tucked inside.
 “Discrete,” which likes things separate, keeps them apart with the T.